 Instruction 3P Hours per week

 Duration of Semester End Examination 3 hours

-SEE 50 Marks
+Semester End Examination 50 Marks

-CIE 50 Marks
+Continuous Internal Evaluation 50 Marks

 Credits 1.5

 - 1. To understand uniform and non-uniform flows and the importance of Froude number in open channel flows. - 2.
-To measure the discharge in venturi flume open channel. - 3.
+To measure the discharge in venturiflume open channel. - 3.
 To determine super elevation in a curved channel and coefficient of discharge in a hemi spherical tank. - 4.
-To determine the force exerted by fluid jet on vanes, efficiency and performance of turbines and centrifugal pumps.
+To determine the force exerted by fluid jet on vanes, efficiency and performance of turbines and centrifugal pumps. - 5.
+To determine efficiency and performance of turbines and centrifugal pumps.